brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 == Changelog ==

+= 1.6.4 =
+- Improvement - Hardened the security of the plugin.
+- Fixed - Reset functionality was not working in the backend settings.
+- Fixed - Console warning jquery-fn-load-is-deprecated.

 = 1.6.3 =
 - Improvement - Compatibility with WordPress 5.5.
 - Improvement - Updated the Hashchange jquery.